Coronavirus Covid-19: Can smartphones help NZ stop spread?

 Edwards was in the process of consulting on guidelines around the technology, including the proposal to track a person via their mobile phone without the person's permission if necessary if there is a threat to their wellbeing or public safety.

-The New Zealand Telecommunications Forum's chief executive, Geoff Thorn, said he was aware of apps being deployed overseas to help authorities locate people who may have been exposed to the Covid19 virus.
+The New Zealand Telecommunications Forum's chief executive, Geoff Thorn, said he was aware of apps being deployed overseas to help authorities locate people who may have been exposed to the Covid-19 virus.

 "To the extent that any technology solution might be considered, as an industry we are guided by what is permitted under current legislation."